aouazad/Ouazad_Kahn_2022/03_flaws_in_the_independent_replication_table_8/Readme.md

 # Flaws in the independent replication, Table 8 of the comment

-The comment:

-> LaCour-Little, M., Pavlov, A. and Wachter, S., 2024.
-Adverse Selection and Climate Risk: A Response to.
-The Review of Financial Studies, 37(6), pp.1831-1847.

-displays a Table 8 that suggests an independent replication.
+The LLPW (2024) comment displays a Table 8 that suggests an independent replication.

-This independent replication has not been made available to the readers of the Review of Financial Studies, but we thank A. Pavlov for sharing with us a ZIP link to the data archive.
+This independent replication has not been made available to the readers of the Review of Financial Studies, but we thank AP for sharing with us a ZIP link to the data archive.

 We store this archive at the URL https://www.dropbox.com/scl/fi/bsy3vho7dvvh23lwdg5zz/lacour_little_data_archive_initial_submission.zip?rlkey=tznr0xbeuelipjvalvio2hir0&st=idejl55x&dl=0 for your convenience.
 This is automatically downloaded by the script download_independent_replication.sh